Denoiser-based projections for 2-D super-resolution multi-reference alignment: Numerical experiments

-By the law of large numbers and according to~\eqref{eq:moments_convergence}, for any fixed SNR, the empirical moments almost surely converge to the analytic moments.
+{\bf Projected MoM performance as a function of the number of measurements.} By the law of large numbers and according to~\eqref{eq:moments_convergence}, for any fixed SNR, the empirical moments almost surely converge to the analytic moments.
 To assess the impact of the number of observations on the estimation error, we used the image of Lena of size $\Lh=32$, down-sampling factor of $K=2$, and noise level of $1/8$, corresponding to $\text{SNR}\approx{17}$.

-Figure~\ref{fig:N_vs_error} presents the average error, over 100 trials, as a function of $N$.
+Figure~\ref{fig:SNR_vs_error} (right panel) presents the average error, over 100 trials, as a function of $N$.
 For each trial, we drew a fresh distribution.
 The error indeed decreases with $N$, as expected, but the slope is smaller than $-1/2$ (in logarithmic scale), as the law of large numbers predicts.
-This is due to the effect of the prior (manifested as a denoiser in our case), which does not depend on the observations (namely, on the data).
+This is due to the effect of the prior (manifested as a denoiser in our case), which does not depend on the observations (the data).